 For describing the initiatives taken by the companies from Environmental Social andGovernance (ESG) perspective under SEBI (LODR) Regulations it has been mandated that thetop 1000 listed entities based on market capitalisation to include BusinessResponsibility Report (BRR) as part of the Annual Report.
 SEBI has provided the format forBRR reporting in which it has elaborated a disclosure framework mapping Company'sperformance on the nine Principles and Core elements.
 In this respect a brief of actionson the ESG front along with Business Responsibility Report (under SEBI (LODR) Regulations)are at Annexure- I.

 The Code of Conduct has been laid down for the Board Members and senior management.
 Acopy of the same is available on the website of the Company.

-Last but not the least Your Directors would like to place on record its deep and sincere appreciation for thehard work dedication valuable contribution and unstintedefforts by the team CONCOR in steering the company to excellent performance and ensuringthat it achieves greater milestones and scales the newer pinnacle of success.
+Your Directors would like to place on record its deep and sincere appreciation for thehard work dedication valuable contribution and unstinted efforts by the team CONCOR forthe excellent performance during the year and for creating a platform to achieve greatersuccess in future.